Saykara

 Acquisition in 2011

-Equitrac Corporation is a leader in print and cost management software solutions, serving various sectors including corporate, legal, education, healthcare, and financial services.
-Established for over 30 years, Equitrac offers software designed to track, record, allocate, report, and recover costs associated with the usage of office equipment and document output.
-Their solutions help organizations manage their printing environments more effectively, reduce costs, enhance security, and minimize environmental impacts.
-With a robust research and development program, Equitrac partners with major providers of multifunction printers, copiers, faxes, and scanners.
-The company has a global presence, with more than 25,000 customers across 70 countries, including Global 500 companies, AMLAW 200 legal firms, and numerous educational institutions.
+Equitrac Corporation is a leading provider of print and cost management software solutions, catering to various sectors including corporate, legal, education, healthcare, and financial services.
+With over 30 years of experience, Equitrac helps organizations effectively manage their printing environments, reduce costs, enhance security, and minimize environmental impact.
+The company's advanced software is designed to track, record, allocate, report, and recover costs associated with office equipment usage, enabling clients to authenticate and authorize access to multifunction printers, copiers, faxes, and scanners.
+Equitrac serves more than 25,000 customers across 70 countries, including Global 500 companies, AMLAW 200 legal firms, and numerous educational institutions.
+Their commitment to research and development positions them as a preferred technology partner among leading office equipment manufacturers.

 PerSay